openkfw/TruBudget/docs/environment-variables.md

 | Email notification service | email    |
 | Docker-compose             | scripts  |

-If you need a `.env-example` file as a template, use the `.env-example` file in `/scripts/operation`.
+If you need a `.env_example` file as a template, use the `.env_example` file in `/scripts/operation`.
 This file has all values pre-filled.

 | Env Variable                     | Required | Default Value                     | Used by              | Description                                                                                                                                                                                                                                                                                                                                                                                     |
 | -------------------------------- | -------- | --------------------------------- | -------------------- | ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |